 Take low-light photos with Night mode

-Night mode automatically turns on when the camera detects a low-light environment.
-The adjust your exposure setting.at the top of the display turns yellow when the feature is active.
-Depending on how dark the scene is, your iPhone might take a Night mode photo quickly, or it might take several seconds.
+Night mode turns on automatically when the camera detects a low-light environment.
+The adjust your exposure setting.at the top of the display will turn yellow when the feature is active.
+Depending on how dark the scene is, your iPhone may take a Night mode photo quickly, or it may take several seconds.
 You can also

 For the best results, hold your iPhone steady until the capture completes.
 Try placing your iPhone on a solid and secure surface, or use a tripod to increase stability and control of the exposure clarity.